 Written by: Craig This entry was posted on Wednesday, April 4th, 2012 at 8:58 pm and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 I so wanted to be able to diss Noah Stewart, classical music‘s latest “sensation”.
 For a start, his record company, Universal, is promoting him as the “first modern opera star”.
 (Callas, Pavarotti, Domingo anyone?)
 Then there is the “first black artist to top the classical music charts” factor, which Stewart became this week; a landmark of sorts, but a largely meaningless claim given how few discs you have to sell to top that peculiar chart.
 Stewart’s album is being sold under Easy Listening in my local HMV, where it is ranked No 2 to In My Dreams by the Military Wives.
 Finally, I thought his Deep River on the Today programme this week was a bit grim, though it was 8.30am and his accompanist was Justin Webb.